Azure/azure-sdk-for-js/sdk/apimanagement/api-management-custom-widgets-tools/README.md

-# Custom widget tools for developer portal of Azure API Management service
+# Tools for working with custom widgets of Developer portal of Azure API Management service

 This repository is managed by the [Microsoft Azure API Management](https://aka.ms/apimrocks) team and contains the source code of tools for scaffolding and development of custom widgets for the developer portal.
 Refer to